-A SWOT analysis involves looking closely at the factors that help your business succeed, and the factors that can get in the way, so you can build a more effective business plan.
+A SWOT analysis involves looking closely at the factors that help your business succeed and the factors that can get in the way so that you can build a more effective business plan.
 It's a time-honored tool for both for-profit and nonprofit companies.

-Our team has written a number of helpful articles about SWOT analysis for our learning websites.
-Here are some good starting points:
+Our team has written several helpful articles about SWOT analysis for our learning websites.
+Here are some excellent starting points:

 - SWOT Analysis: A Curated List of Our Best Resources